-The Trust is offering free mouth cancer screenings at Warrington Hospital on Wednesday 13th November, as part of our continued support of Mouth Cancer Action Month.
+Warrington and Halton Teaching Hospitals (WHH) is offering free mouth cancer screenings at Warrington Hospital on Wednesday 23rd November, as part of our continued support of Mouth Cancer Action Month.

-Mouth Cancer Action Month is an initiative run by the Oral Health Foundation, which takes place in November each year, and has done since 2009.
-It aims to raise awareness of the issues surrounding the condition and also the symptoms that people should look for.
+Mouth Cancer Action Month is an initiative run by the Oral Health Foundation, which has taken place in November each year since 2009.
+It aims to raise awareness of the issues surrounding the condition and the symptoms that people should look for.

 If in doubt pop along and get it checked out!

-For our part, WHH’s dedicated Maxillofacial Team will be offering free Mouth Cancer screening on Wednesday 13th November for our local community.
-No appointment is necessary; you just simply need to present yourself at the department, located in the Appleton Wing of Warrington Hospital, to make use of this free service.
-It will run from 9am – 12pm and 1.30pm – 4.00pm.
-The team are aiming to support more people to know about mouth cancer.
+WHH’s dedicated Maxillofacial Team will be offering free Mouth Cancer screening on Wednesday 23rd November between 9am - 12pm and 1.30pm - 4pm.
+No appointment is necessary; you simply need to attend at the Maxillofacial and Orthodontics department, located in the Appleton Wing of Warrington Hospital, to make use of this free service.

 Hospital Practitioner Maxillofacial Surgery, Stephen Porter, said, “We would encourage patients to not be frightened or worried about seeking advice and are happy to see anybody who may have any concerns.
 Symptoms to look out for are ulcers that do not heal within a couple of weeks, or unusual lumps or swellings or any red or white patches that do not look normal.”